gulls-microlensing/gulls/documentation/source/parameter_reference.rst

 Parameter Reference
 ===================

-This document lists all parameters available in GULLS parameter files.
+This document lists all parameters available in Gulls parameter files.

 Basic Configuration
 -------------------